vyomasystems-lab/challenges-Veeru819/level3_design/README.md

 ## Level3 Design - Fulladder using 2 half adders

 In the given verilog code actually Carry expression in a&b but i gave the bug a+b.
+So there is a chance to get error for carry of full adder.